 My Dad is also a very big part of my journey.
 He has taken me to all my coaching over the last five years and has also caddied for me since I have been playing on courses.
 The most common thing he says to me is "Awesome shot little man" which I love, but not when my older friends are around!
 A few years back my Dad started a Twitter account for me (I am too young).
 The purpose being to track my life journey (tackling my disabilities) and also my golf journey for the next few years.
 I now have nearly 1000 followers and regularly chat with other young golfers around the world, and fellow Autistic/Dyspraxia children/adults.
 I have even had some positive feedback from famous golfers like Ernie Els, Gary Player, Danny Willett and Nick Faldo.
 I enjoy people seeing my page and being inspired by relating to my struggles with life and indeed golf sometimes too.

 My aspirations for the future in golf are to first get in the Warwickshire County squad, then play for England, followed by turning Pro and going on tour.
-My ultimate goal is to win the Masters in 2026.
+My ultimate goal is to win the Masters.
 This would make me the first winner of the Masters with disabilities.